yapjoonsiong/tp/docs/DeveloperGuide.md

        Expected: `You are missing a description!`

 ## Adding a class to module
-1. Prerequisite: look up timetable to see existing classes
+1. Prerequisite: look up timetable to see existing classes.

+    Note:
+    1. `<day>` can only take in the first 3 letters of the day, from monday to saturday.
+    2. `<period` can only be in blocks of 1 hour in 24-hour format (e.g. 1100 or 1300).
+    3. `<location>` and `<comment>` cannot be empty and can take a maximum of 16 characters.

-2. Adding a valid class
+3. Adding a valid class

    Class successfully added message shown and schedule information for the module is printed.
-3. Adding a class that already exists in that timeslot.
+4. Adding a class that already exists in that timeslot.

    Expected: `A class already exists in this timeslot!`
-4. Adding a  class with invalid syntax
+5. Adding a  class with invalid syntax

     1. adding a class with invalid day syntax